socomsystems/documentation/admin_manual/issues/code_signing.rst

 .. sectionauthor:: Lukas Reschke <lukas@nextcloud.com>
 .. _code_signing_label:

-Nextcloud supports code signing for the core releases, and for Nextcloud applications.
+cyfrSpaces supports code signing for the core releases, and for Nextcloud applications.
 Code signing gives our users an additional layer of security by ensuring that nobody other than authorized persons can push updates.